Best home gym equipment 2024: Tested and reviewed by our experts

 Reasons to avoid

-The Bowflex SelectTech 552 are so popular and well-reviewed that they’re out of stock with most retailers.
-If you’re lucky enough to find a pair online, jump on it.
-They replace 15 sets of weights and adjust in 2.5-lb increments, with just the simple twist of a dial.
+The Bowflex SelectTech 552i replaces 15 sets of weights and adjusts in 2.5-lb increments, with just the simple twist of a dial.
 No need to remove and add on plates!
 That makes it incredibly easy to move through your resistance training workout, from tricep curls to chest presses to squats.
-Plus, you can use the 552 with the Bowflex SelectTech training app to track your progress and get personalized coaching.
+Plus, you can use the 552i with the Bowflex SelectTech JRNY training app to track your progress and get personalized coaching.

 One Amazon reviewer wrote, “I've been using these for over a year now and they have served me very well.”
-A Walmart reviewer praised the 552s as “Easy to operate and a pleasure to use.
+A Walmart reviewer praised the 552i as “Easy to operate and a pleasure to use.
 The proper equipment makes for a quality workout.
 An excellent investment if you want exceptional equipment.”
+However, it's worth noting that BowFlex has filed for bankruptcy and while the company isn't planning to discontinue products or access to the app, you should be aware this may impact future purchasing.

 See more of the best adjustable dumbbells.